 Two Parrillada Menus

 The idea for Menu 1 is to allow you the most time to socialize with your guests by picking dishes that can be prepared ahead of time.
-Except for the meat grilling on the barbecue, (which needs attention, so it doesn't go up in flames,) all the dishes are make-ahead and are cool summer fare.
+Except for meat grilling on the barbecue, which needs attention, all the dishes are make-ahead and are cool summer fare.

 For Menu 2 we picked some very traditional Spanish dishes from start to finish.
-Although much of the food may be prepared ahead of time, there are several dishes which should be served just after cooking, and most of the dishes are served warm.
+Although much of the food may be prepared ahead of time, there are several dishes which should be served immediately after cooking, with most of the other dishes served warm.

 Menu 1 - Easy, Make-Ahead Spanish Menu